 – Prerequisite: densely wooded area

 – Method: One Scout is selected as the “deer” and goes “grazing” in the woods.
 The rest try to get within six yards (or any suitable distance) without being seen.
-If the deer notices a tracker, he calls his name and points in his direction.
+If the deer notices a tracker, they call their name and points in their direction.
 That Scout must move back 50 feet.
-If the deer hears a tracker near him, he may “stampede,” but not more than 30 feet (the tracker must remain in place).
+If the deer hears a tracker near them, they may “stampede,” but not more than 30 feet (the tracker must remain in place).
 The first Scout to get within the agreed distance trades places with the deer.

 FLYING DISC SOCCER (wide, out)